Barcelona Visitors Guide

 Barcelona has lots of amazing and really diverse neighborhoods.
 Here is a brief overview so you know where to wander.

-Sidebar: Barcelona’s Best Coffee ‘n Books
+Pro Tip: Barcelona’s Best Coffee ‘n Books

-Sidebar: Food & Drinks
+Pro Tip: Food & Drinks

 - Download the Michelin app – the great places are countless.
-The photos show a screenshot of just the 1, 2 & 3 star Michelin restaurants within walking distance.
+The photos show a screenshot of just the 1, 2 & 3-star Michelin restaurants within walking distance.
 This doesn’t show all their other recommendations.

 - Barcelona Food Experience has a good blog and Instagram for some of the latest openings